abadi199/elm-conf/slides.md

 .diagram[.ports[![Ports & Subscriptions Diagram](images/ports.png "Ports & Subscriptions Diagram")]]

 ???
-Let's talk about ports and subscriptions first.
+Ok, so what is Ports and Subscriptions

 Ports and Subscriptions are a way for elm to interop with javascripts.

-It's basically a message passing between elm and javascript, just like message passing between elm app and server.
+It's basically a message passing between elm and javascript.

 Similar to how you do message passing between client and server.
-But instead, it's between elm and javascript.
+But instead, it's between your elm application and some javascript code.

-For sending data from elm to javascript, we use ports, and for receiving data from javascript to elm, we use subscriptions.
+For sending data out from elm to javascript, we use ports, and for receiving data in from javascript to elm, we use subscriptions.

 and you can only send and receive a certain type of data, like string, integer, records,

-or if you want to send some arbitrary shaped of data, you can use json values.
+or if you want to send data with arbitrary shape, you can use json values.
 ---
 class: elm elm-horizon center middle
 ## Elm-Horizon